njuro/jard/CONTRIBUTING.md

 - Fork the base repository
 - Clone your fork with `git clone`
 - Install dependencies with `mvn clean install`
+- Set up database connection properties in `application-dev.properties` in `resources` folder
-- Make changes in code
+- Make changes in code and test them (either manually or with automated tests)
 - Commit and push to your fork
 - Open pull request on base repository (optionally - link issue this PR relates to)
 	- Allow code changes in PR from base repository maintainers